VittorioAccomazzi/julia/README.md

 The fractal generation is implemented using [WebGL and fragment shaders](https://webglfundamentals.org/webgl/lessons/webgl-shaders-and-glsl.html).
 The fractal images have by their nature a lot of details, and so to prevent aliasing, the pixel sharder regenerate images which have double resolution of the viewport.
 Therefore this application require a recent device to run properly.

+#### The Fractal Animation
-The application animate the julia fractals, finding a path around the mandelbrot set.
+The application animate the julia fractals, finding a path around the Mandelbrot set.
 The path is pre-computed and it is the following :

 ![Julia Path](https://julia-live.s3.amazonaws.com/JuliaPath.png)

+When you click on the Mandelbrot image, used for navigation during the animation, you can actually see the [Julia Map](http://julia-live.s3-website-us-east-1.amazonaws.com/map).
+This is an interactive map which display, for each point in the complex plane the corresponding Julia Fractal.
+This map clearly shows the location of the fractal which are 'interesting' to view, which are typically the one at the border of the Mandelbrot  set.